Today's Articles

 Ophelia DeVore(1970)

-*On this date, in 1922, Ophelia DeVore was born.
-She was a Black fashion model and an entrepreneur.
+*Ophelia DeVore was born on this date in 1922.
+She was a Black fashion model and entrepreneur.

 From Edgefield, South Carolina, she was one of ten children of John Walter DeVore, German and French, and Mary Emma Strother, Black and Native American (Cherokee).
 Her father owned a road contracting business; her mother was a teacher and church organist.
 DeVore said that her father was her mentor in learning to communicate well with people, and her mother stressed education, the importance of appearance, and etiquette.
 Her mother also taught DeVore that she did not have to be trapped by racism.

-She attended segregated schools until nine and then moved to Winston-Salem to live with her mother’s brother John.
+She attended segregated schools until she was nine and then moved to Winston-Salem to live with her mother’s brother, John.
 Two years later she was moved to New York City to stay with her great-aunt Stella Carter.
 This prevented any future educational interruptions due to her father's travel schedule.
 DeVore began doing occasional modeling when she was 16 years old.
 Mainly because of the Depression (1938), little work was available.
-She also finished at Hunter College High School and went to New York University.
-There she majored in mathematics and minored in languages.
+She also finished high school at Hunter College and went to New York University.
+There, she majored in mathematics and minored in languages.

 In 1941, DeVore married Harold Carter.
 He was a fireman, and while studying fashion, public relations, and advertising together, they had five children.
 Around 1946, she and four friends established the Grace Del Marco Agency, one of the first modeling agencies in America focused on the non-white market.
 This Black model agency paved the way for numerous Blacks in the industry.

-Soon DeVore’s son Jim became president of Ophelia DeVore Associates.
-He, like his mother, had been nurtured as a child by both of his parents to succeed.
+Soon, DeVore’s son Jim became president of Ophelia DeVore Associates.
+Like his mother, he had been nurtured as a child by both of his parents to succeed.
 In 1985, she broadened her enterprise globally to include Swaziland as a client while also becoming publisher of her late husband’s newspaper, the Columbus Times, in Georgia.
 The Ophelia DeVore Organization is backed by more than 60 years of experience grooming professionals for all business areas.
-Recently a New York physician recruited DeVore’s program to educate his staff on “how to treat people in distress nicely.”
+Afterward, a New York physician recruited DeVore’s program to educate his staff on “how to treat people in distress nicely.”

 Ophelia DeVore, one of the first black fashion models, created an industry concept to bring out the best in anyone.
 Ophelia DeVore died at a New York City hospice on February 28, 2014, at 91.